-The Social, Behavioral, & Economic Science Research Fund supports projects that build fundamental knowledge of human behavior, interaction, and social and economic systems, organizations, and institutions.
+The Social, Behavioral, & Economic Science Research Fund supports projects that build fundamental knowledge of human behavior, interaction, social and economic systems, organizations, and institutions.

 Funds up to $10K can be requested for research supplies, maintenance of essential equipment, travel, or technical personnel.
 Applicants must demonstrate that travel, if budgeted, is essential to the project.
-In addition, a matching contribution or cost sharing from their department to cover some of the travel costs is encouraged.
+In addition, a matching contribution or cost sharing by their department to cover some of the travel costs is encouraged.
 Defrayal of professional society dues is not allowed.

 All awards are subject to the Terms and Conditions for Internal Awards and Guidance for Internal Award Final Reports.
 The project period is 1 year, with the possibility of a 1-year, no-cost extension.
 When the grant is awarded, the grants manager will establish an account and disburse the funds on the written authority of the investigator or a designated representative.
 Any balance unexpended at the grant's expiration will be returned to the main account, unless an extension (without additional funds) is requested in writing 10 days prior to the grant's end date.
 Within 90 days after the grant terminates, a final progress report must be submitted to the Office of Research and Sponsored Programs.
-The final report should include a one-page summary of research results including publications, presentations and proposals that resulting from the project.
+The final report should include a one-page summary of research results, including publications, presentations, and proposals resulting from the project.